top of page

 Natural Remedies for Anal Gland Problems in Dogs and Cats

-After many years of trial and error..
-I finally have it under control.
-NO MORE DAILY LAUNDRY!
-WAHOO!!
+After many years of trial and error, I finally found the solution.

 I hope that pet owners who struggle with this same issue will find the hope and answers they need in this post.